cadaeix/ooba-discord-rp-chatbot/README.md

 - Gracefully detect lack of api or model
 - easy bat file for installation and running
 - possibly accept other backends?
+- other example characters that aren't meme napoleon